-On a signal given, supper was brought in; but the prince at first declined eating, till the White Cat, guessing the reason, as-sured him that there were no rats nor mice in any thing that was set before him.
-As the prince was admiring this beautiful cat, he observed a small picture hanging upon her foot.
-He asked her to show it him; and how great was his surprise to see a charming young man very much resembling himself! yet, observing the White Cat to sigh, he was afraid at that time to satisfy his curiosity concerning it, and so endeav-oured to divert her by entertaining conver-sation, in which he found her to be extremely sensible, and acquainted with every thing that passed in the world.
-He slept every night in an apartment hung with tapestry made of the wings of butterflies, on a bed of the most delicious flowers, and every day was spent in the most delightful amusement.
-In this manner almost a year slipped away insensibly; and the prince entirely forgot his native home and the little dog he was to carry to his father.
-But the White Cat knew when he was to return; and one day, as they were walking together in a grove near the palace, "Do you remember, prince," said she, "the promise you made your father?
-Your brothers have already procured some curious little dogs, and there remain but three days for you to find one more beautiful, or lose a kingdom."
-These or's awoke the prince from his dream of pleasure.
-"Alas!" cried he, "what have I been doing?
-My honour is lost for ever." ---"Do not afflict yourself," said the White Cat; "I will find a horse that will carry you home in less than twelve hours.
-And as for the little dog, take this acorn, in which there is one: put it to your ear, and you will hear it bark."
-The prince did so, and, transported with pleasure, thanked her a thousand times.
-Bidding her farewell, he mounted the wooden horse, and arrived at his father's palace just as his brothers enter-ed the courtyard.
-He ran to embrace them, and all three went together to the king .---The two eldest presented their dogs, which were so equally beautiful, that it was impossible to know in whose favour to determine.
-But the youngest soon put an end to the debate; for, pulling the acorn out of his pocket and opening it, they saw a little dog lying on cotton, so small that it might go through a ring; it was of a mixtur of colours, and its ears reached the ground.
-The king was convinced that nothing could be met with so beautiful; but, being unwilling yet to part with his crown, he told lis children, that he must make a further trial of their love and diligence before he performed his promise: they must take another year to find out a web of cloth fine enoug to go through the eye of a small needle.
+On a signal given, supper was brought n; but the prince at first declined eating.

+till the White Cat, guessing the reason, as sured bim that there were no rats nor mice in any thing that was set before him. al As I the prince was admiring this beautiful cat. he observed a small picture hanging upon her foots wHe asked her to show it shim; and how great was his surprise to see all charming young man very much resembling himself-byeth observing the White Cat stolk sigh, lie was afraid at that time to satisfy his curically concerning it, land so lendeavel oured to divert her by entertaining conversation, in which he found her to be extremely sensible, and acquainted with cevery thing that passed in the worldat He slept every night in ani apartment hung with tapestry made of the swings of butterflies, one as bed of the most delicious flowers, and every day was spent in the most delightful amusement.
+In this manner almost a year slipped away insensibly; i and the prince entirely forgot his native home and the little dog he was to carry to his father ga But the White Cat knew when he was to return; and one day as they were walking together in a grove near the palace, 'Do you remember, prince,' said she, "the promise you made to your father?
+Your brothers have already procured some curious little dogs, and there remain but three days for you to find One more beautiful, or lose a kingdom?
+Juffhese words awoke the mince from his dream of pleasured in Alas ! o cried he what have Isbeen doing?
+My honour is lost for ever."
+Do not afflict yourself," said the White Cit?
+Sal will find a horse that will carry you home in less than twelve hours hand as for the little dog, take this acorn, in which there is one : put it to your ear, and you will hear it bark."
+[The prince did so, and, transported with pleasure, thanked her a thousand times.
+Bidding her farewell, he mounted the wooden horse, and arrived at his father's palace just as his brothers entered the courty and.
+He ran to embrace thein and all three went together to the king.
+The two eldest presented their dogs, which were so equally beautiful, that it was impossible to know in whose far our to determine!
+But the youngest soon put an end to the debate; for, pulling the acorn out of his pocket and opening it, they saw a little dog lying on cotton, so small that it might go throughta ring; it was of a mixture of colours, and its ears reached the ground.
+The king was convinced that nothing could be met with so beautiful; but, being unwiling yet to part with his crown, he told his children, that he must make a further trial of their love & diligence before he performed his promise they must take another of a large needle, but could not be made to be year to find out a web of cloth fine enough to go through the eye of a small needle.